Complex and Adaptive Dynamical Systems: A Primer: Cellular Automata

-\item[(ii)] The number $n$ of states per cell is usually larger than 2 (boolean case). \end{itemize} Cellular automata can give rise to extremely complex behavior despite their deceptively simple dynamical structure.
+\item[(ii)] The number $n$ of states per cell is usually larger than 2 (boolean case). \end{enumerate} Cellular automata can give rise to extremely complex behavior despite their deceptively simple dynamical structure.
 We note that cellular automata are always updated synchronously and never sequentially or randomly.
 The state of all cells is updated simultaneously.

-\underline{\bf Number of update rules}\\ The number of possible update rules is huge.
+\runinhead{Number of Update Rules} The number of possible update rules is huge.
 Take, e.g.\ a two-dimensional model (square lattice), where each cell can take only one of two possible states,

-We consider, for simplicity, rules for which the evolution of a given cell to the next time step depends on the current state of the cell and on the values of each of its 8 nearest neighbors.
+We consider, for simplicity, rules for which the evolution of a given cell to the next time step depends on the current state of the cell and on the values of each of its {eight} nearest neighbors.
 In this case there are

-since any one of the 512 configuration can be mapped independently to `live' or `dead'.
+since any one of the 512 {configurations} can be mapped independently to \qut{live} or \qut{dead}.
 For comparison note that the universe is only of the order of $3\times 10^{17}$ seconds old.

-\underline{\bf Totalistic update rules}\\ It clearly does not make sense to explore systematically the consequences of arbitrary updating rules.
-One simplification is to consider a mean-field approximation which results in a subset of rules called `totalistic'.
+\runinhead{Totalistic Update Rules} It clearly does not make sense to explore systematically the consequences of arbitrary updating rules.
+One simplification is to consider a mean-field approximation {that} results in a subset of rules called \qut{totalistic}.
 For mean-field rules the new state of a cell depends only on the total number of living neighbors and on its own state.
-The eight cell neighborhood has
+The {eight-cell} neighborhood has

 \centerline{ 9\ \ \mbox{possible total occupancy states of neighboring sites}, }

 \centerline{ $ 2\cdot9=18$\ \ configurations, $2^{18}=262,144$\ \ totalistic rules~. }